 Other non-correlated drivers in the system influence snail abundance with a mean influence of 0 and a SD of 1.

-We then analyzed this data using all of the techniques as above, as well as using naive models with no site effect as well as group mean covariate and group mean centered models without a random effect.
-Broadly, wour simulations show that the point estimate of the RE model is downward biased in these simulations compared to any other estimate (Fig. 7,8, Table 1.).
-Further, not only is the estimated coefficient of the RE model always lower than the other estimands, but, it more often is within 2SE of 0 and frequently does not contain the true value of the temperature effect (Table 2).
+We then analyzed this data using all the techniques described above, as well as using naive models with no site effect as well as group mean covariate and group mean centered models without a random effect.
+Broadly, our simulations show that the point estimate of the RE model is downward biased in these simulations compared to any other estimate (Fig. 7,8, Table 1.).
+Further, not only is the estimated coefficient of the RE model always lower than the other estimators, but, it more often is within 2SE of 0-- and frequently does not contain the true value of the temperature effect (Table 2).
 Additional explorations show that, with respect to incorporating a site random effect in group mean covariate or centered models, while this does not make a difference with respect to the temperature coefficient when the study design is balanced, it does affect results if the design is unbalanced and there is site-level variation that is uncorrelated with temperature (Appendix A).
-Again, we urge researchers to incorporate random effects or robust standard errors as needed to accommodate study design, recognizing the tradeoffs of using both as well as the questions they can versus cannot answer.
+Again, we urge researchers to incorporate random effects or robust standard errors as needed to accommodate clustering in the error, per the study design, recognizing the tradeoffs of using both as well as the questions they can versus cannot answer.

 Further Extensions